hackerhumble/linux-security-tools/README.md

 # SUID  / SUDO:
 # FInd from which path dynamic libraries ar loaded:

-`objdump -x <path_to_executable>`

-The variable RPATH indicates the search path from where the dynamic libraries are referenced/searched.
+`objdump -x <path_to_executable>` : The variable RPATH indicates the search path from where the dynamic libraries are referenced/searched.

+* Send custom PATHs when invoking SUDO.
+This will not work in `env_reset` is done in the sudoers config.
+`sudo PATH=$PATH command`
+`sudo -E command` -> This passes the current environment to the sudo as well.